These strategies will help Gannett Co. Inc. (GCI) succeed

-The share price of Gannett Co.
-Inc. (NYSE:GCI) fell to $1.91 per share on Wednesday from $2.07.
+Gannett Co.
+Inc. (NYSE:GCI) marked $2.29 per share on Wednesday, up from a previous closing price of $2.12.
 While Gannett Co.
-Inc. has underperformed by -7.73%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GCI fell by -63.96%, with highs and lows ranging from $6.38 to $1.25, whereas the simple moving average fell by -33.03% in the last 200 days.
+Inc. has overperformed by 8.02%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GCI fell by -58.66%, with highs and lows ranging from $6.38 to $1.25, whereas the simple moving average fell by -18.29% in the last 200 days.

 Sponsored